YHC Presents February Fine Arts Events

 About Young Harris College

 Young Harris College is a private baccalaureate and master’s degree-granting institution located in the beautiful mountains of North Georgia.
-Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires and empowers students through an education that purposefully integrates the liberal arts and professional studies.
-The College has three academic divisions: Arts and Humanities, Professional Studies, and Mathematics, Science and Technology, with more than 1,400 students enrolled in its residential and Early College programs.
-The historic campus in Young Harris, Ga. has completed major campus improvements to accommodate the College’s growth.
-LEED-certified campus improvements include the 121,000-square-foot Rollins Campus Center, residence facilities and a 57,000-square-foot recreation and fitness center.
-The College is an active member of the NCAA Division II and remains a fierce competitor in the prestigious Peach Belt Conference.
+Founded in 1886 and historically affiliated with The United Methodist Church, Young Harris College educates, inspires, and empowers students through an education that purposefully integrates the liberal arts and professional studies.
+The College has four academic divisions: Fine Arts; Humanities; Mathematics, Science, and Technology; and Professional Studies.
+Approximately 1,400 students are enrolled in its undergraduate, Early College, and MAT programs.
+The College is an active member of the NCAA Division II and remains a fierce competitor.
 For more information, visit yhc.edu.